handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 <!-- Chris to send the documents VPAT and Accessibility statement -->

-### Accessibility testing

-We for people with different disabilities Before releasing a new version of Handsontable, we test it for accessibility, using different approaches:

-- We cover the most common use cases with automated unit and end-to-end tests.
-- We manually test all of Handsontable's features with the most popular screen readers.
-- We use automated visual regression testing.
-- We check Handsontable's accessibility score with a range of the accessibility testing tools, such as Lighthouse, Axe-core, or Accessibility Insights for Web.

 ## Keyboard navigation
 Handsontable doesn't require a mouse to operate.
 This is critical for people who rely on a keyboard or other assistive technologies.
 Importantly, depending on your needs, the navigation can be customized through the API.